From legends to upstarts, panoply of style at New York Fashion Week

 Tommy Hilfiger was all about sand, surf and sun - complete with a boardwalk for the runway, sand dunes as the backdrop and the music of the Beach Boys.

-The collection sported colors from saturated oranges, reds and teals to ocean-washed blues and sun-kissed apricots and salmons - an extraordinary number of colors, particularly compared with many of the muted, neutral collections showing elsewhere.
+The collection sported colours from saturated oranges, reds and teals to ocean-washed blues and sun-kissed apricots and salmons - an extraordinary number of colours, particularly compared with many of the muted, neutral collections showing elsewhere.

 Scuba references were foremost, evident in neoprene-bonded leather and waistbands folded like an open wetsuit.
 Hilgifer's women's collection played with classics such as the polo shirt, barracuda jacket and Hawaiian prints.